cytoscape/cytoscape-manual/docs/Creating_Networks.md

 -   Use your NDEx user account to enable searching within your network list

-    -   Create an NDEx account at [http://ndexbio.org](http://ndexbio.org)
+    -   Create an NDEx account by visiting the [NDEx Public Server](http://ndexbio.org) website

     -   Add a profile to the CyNDEx2 Browser (by filling out the profile form reachable by clicking on the *Anonymous* credential in the upper right)